 You Brush Your Teeth Every Day, but Are They Really Clean?

-Prevention and Treatment Only 1 in 4 Canadians floss regularly, meaning most are at rick of accumulating dental plaque — the same kind that builds up in our arteries.
+Featured Only 1 in 4 Canadians floss regularly, meaning most are at rick of accumulating dental plaque — the same kind that builds up in our arteries.

 Most Canadians can’t imagine starting a new day without brushing their teeth.
 In fact, 73% brush their teeth twice or more per day.
 But according to the Canadian Dental Association, only one in four Canadians floss regularly.
 That means the majority are exposed to the risks of accumulating plaque — the same kind that builds up in our arteries — between their teeth and at the gum line.